Zip shares have doubled in 12 months, but is this a legitimate turnaround or a dead cat bounce?

 Zip shares have had a rollercoaster ride

-As interest rates have started to rise, and the Millennial and Gen Z customers of BNPL companies cut back on their spending, BNPL shares have come under pressure and Zip has been no different – falling well under $1.
+As interest rates rose as rapidly as they did, and the Millennial and Gen Z customers of BNPL companies cut back on their spending, BNPL shares came under pressure and Zip were no different – falling well under $1.
 In a fight to survive, the company exited plenty of international markets and made an attempt to merge with Sezzle, only to call it off.
-At least it is still standing (for now) – not all BNPL players still are.
+At least it is still standing (for now) – not all BNPL players survived.

 Optimism in thе Air